GavinMendelGleason/syntactic_versioning/README.md

 Unfortunately, because these new notebooks are *richer* than mere text files, they also fight with our collaboration tools.
-Git is significantly more painful when working with Jupyter.
+Git is significantly more painful when working with Jupyter notebooks than with raw python.
 The more we begin to rely on these tools for rapid development of data science analytic results, the more we will need advancement of our version control tools to help us on the collaboration and CI/CD front.

-## Conclusion
+## The Future is Structured

 Git's power and advantage over older collaboration and revision control tools is clear, but is this the end of the story?
 I wager it